aimat-lab/gcnn_keras/training/results/README.md

 ## MatProjectEFormDataset

 Materials Project dataset from Matbench with 132752 crystal structures and their corresponding formation energy in [eV/atom].
-We use 10-fold cross-validation.
+We use random 10-fold cross-validation.

 | model | kgcnn | epochs | MAE [eV/atom] | RMSE [eV/atom] |
 | :---: | :---: | :---: | :---: | :---: |